 Unlike her experience with Alfred Hitchcock on The Lady Vanishes, Margaret Lockwood already had an established working relationship with director Carol Reed, though Night Train to Munich ended up being the last film they made together.
 Reed and Lockwood first collaborated on a film called Midshipman Easy in 1935, and from 1937 to 1939 they made one film together per year: Who’s Your Lady Friend?, Bank Holiday, and A Girl Must Live.
 And in 1940, three films they made together were released: The Stars Look Down, Girl in the News, and of course Night Train to Munich.
 Their last film collaboration ended up being one of the most memorable movies amongst both their vast filmographies.

 As I mentioned before, The Lady Vanishes and Night Train to Munich have a lot in common aside from having Margaret Lockwood as its star and the train locale.
 What the two films share isn’t a mere coincidence either, as both of their screenplays were written by Sidney Gilliat and Frank Launder.
 And I’d be remiss if I didn’t mention two memorable supporting characters found in both films: Charters and Caldicott (played by Basil Radford and Naunton Wayne), two eccentric, cricket-obsessed English travelers.
-The pair doesn’t appear in the novel The Lady Vanishes was based on and were created especially for the film.
+The pair doesn’t appear in the novel The Lady Vanishes was based on and was created especially for the film.
 Charters and Caldicott proved to be such a popular pair that they teamed up again in three other unconnected films, including Night Train to Munich.

 When Night Train to Munich was initially released, it drew a lot of comparisons to The Lady Vanishes (which came out two years before), and some publicity for the 1940 film even claimed it was a sequel.
 While there are obvious differences within the plots of each film, both are similarly situated in war-torn Europe and feature the same leading character types: a clever young woman in distress (as manifested by Lockwood) and a somewhat peculiar upper-class Englishman (as played by Michael Redgrave and Rex Harrison).
 And on top of the content within the films, both were helmed by acclaimed British directors, both of whom are particularly remembered for putting together thrilling mysteries.